catherinebenge/Bitcoin-Test-Web-App/README.md

 # Flask-MongoDB Web App

-In this assignment you will create a web app that relies upon a MongoDB database.
+This was a web application created as a class project at NYU.

 ## App Info